benefits of native plants

 Once established, native plants generally require little maintenance.
 A patch of habitat becomes part of a collective effort to nurture and sustain the living landscape for birds and other animal species.

-Many native plants offer beautiful showy flowers, produce abundant colorful fruits and seeds, and brilliant seasonal changes in colors from the pale, thin greens of early spring, to the vibrant yellows and reds of autumn.
+Many native plants offer beautiful flowers, produce abundant colorful fruits and seeds, and seasonal changes in color.
+These attract pollinators (butterflies, bees, moths) and colorful birds.

 Help the Environment

 The use of native plants in landscaping can be a strong combatant of climate change.
 Natives help reduce carbon pollution from lawn mower exhaust, as many native plants, especially decades old oak and maple trees are effective in mitigating greenhouse gas carbon dioxide.

 Native plants require far less water as they are adapted to the local environmental conditions, thereby saving time, money, and perhaps the most valuable natural resource, water.